 Eden selected dried green lentils, North Dakota family organically grown in mineral rich, vital soil.
 A small round legume that is staple food around the world.
 Common in Middle Eastern and Indian dishes as dal.
 Ideal for soups, stew, paté, curry, salad, and with any whole grain.
 Versatile, quick cooking, delicious, and very nourishing.
-An excellent source of healthy fiber, thiamin B1, and folate B9, and a good source of protein, calcium, iron, magnesium, zinc, and copper. pareve
+An excellent source of fiber, iron, and manganese, and a good source of protein, thiamin B1, folate B9, magnesium, and zinc. pareve

 Eden Green Lentils are selected at the farm through our dedicated network of USA organic family farmers.
 The growers' constant care and vital organic soil produce the world's most appealing and nutritious food.

 Eden offers a large selection of food in bulk sizes for food service professionals and families.
 Eden Green Lentils in a 25 pound bag is an excellent value for health conscious chefs who appreciate quality, nutrition, safety and superb flavor.

 Lentils Lens culinaris are a legume, not a bean.
 They are small 'lens' or disc shaped.
 Native to the Middle East lentils have been an important staple food for over 8,000 years and are mentioned in the Book of Genesis where Esau sells his birthright to Jacob for a thick bowl of lentil soup.
 Lentils come in many colors, ours are the finest quality bright green when dry.

 Lentils are an excellent source of dietary fiber providing 44 percent daily value per serving.
 They are also rich in thiamin (B1), and folate (B9), providing 48 percent daily value per serving.
 Lentils have an excellent amino acid profile that is comparable to that of soybeans.
 They are also a source of complex carbohydrate, and essential fatty acids (EFAs) when cooked, according to the USDA Nutrient Database.